Ten Things Primary School Teachers Wish Parents Knew

 6. If possible, volunteer at the school or in the classroom.
 If your schedule doesn’t permit that, ask the teacher if there’s anything you can do at home to help her out.
 Parents have helped me with anything from creating a new bulletin board to painting background scenes for an upcoming play.

-9. Come to parent's evening with questions you've written down ahead of time.
+9. Come to conferences with questions you've written down ahead of time.
 If the teacher has specific concerns, ask for suggestions of things you can do at home to help your child with problem areas—she may already be prepared to give you some take-home materials or ideas.

-10. Don’t fret about grades in Year 1.
+10. Don’t fret about grades in kindergarten.
 Use grades and evaluations as guides for feedback on which areas to work on at home.
 But don't let them stress you out!

 Most children do very well with the adjustment to Year 1.
 Approach the year with enthusiasm and excitement and your child is likely to follow your lead.
 It won’t be long before you realise the transition to Year 1 is as easy as ABC and 1, 2, 3!